IEEE Software - The Pragmatic Designer: Testing Numbs Us to Our Loss of Intellectual Control

 Intellectual control gives us the ability to reason about how the software works.
 I can have more or less of it depending on conditions such as the existence of a proof, the way my code is structured, or the tooling that can validate characteristics of the code.

 Intellectual control takes many forms.
 Anyone who has designed software can provide examples of their own threads of reasoning that flow through the code.
 Perhaps the thread is that things produced here are consumed there, or that only reviewed code is running in production, or that an implementation matches an abstraction.
 More vividly, we can recognize when those threads are absent.
-So I think we can recognize Dijkstra’s notion of intellectual control even as it takes many forms.
+We can recognize Dijkstra’s notion of intellectual control even as it takes many forms.

 No engineer should rely on reason alone.
 As Donald Knuth famously said, “Beware of bugs in the above code; I have only proved it correct, not tried it.”
 That leads us to the idea of statistical control.
 Statistical control comes from running the code and seeing it behave as expected.
 Except for very simple programs, we cannot test every possible case, so we try some percentage of the cases and hope that the cases we didn’t try are also working.
 We end up with a statistical confidence of its correctness based on how many cases we’ve looked at compared to how many exist.

 In my experience, teams that rely on their ability to reason about their code will also keep complexity low.
 It seems to play out like this: Teams can choose how much intellectual or statistical control they have over their code.
 Day by day, a team’s efforts to keep intellectual control cause them to make design decisions that favor low complexity.